Back to People

 1972Age 51

-Sony received an Emmy for Trinitron television technology; Morita also received the Golden Plate Award of the American Academy of Achievement (1972).
+Sony's Trinitron received an Emmy (first product to receive this honor); Morita received Golden Plate Award of the American Academy of Achievement.

 Confidence